-At Black Lion Swimming Club we follow the ASA National Plan for Teaching Swimming
+At Black Lion Swimming Club we follow the Swim England National Plan for Teaching

+Swimming.
 The National Plan for Teaching Swimming (NPTS) is an ‘all-inclusive programme’ which takes the non-swimmer from his or her first splash to developing confidence and competence in the water.
-The national governing body for swimming, the Amateur Swimming Association (ASA), has produced a national syllabus for Aquatics, in order to equip learn to swim providers with the training and tools to deliver a multi aquatic, multi skill programme.
+The national governing body for swimming, Swim England, has produced a national syllabus for Aquatics, in order to equip learn to swim providers with the training and tools to deliver a multi aquatic, multi skill programme.

 ENTRY – safe entry into water, use of steps, side, jumps and eventually dives.